YashGunjal16/fashion-context-search/README.md

 }

-This structured representation enables compositional reasoning, which standard CLIP retrieval struggles with.
+This structured representation is critical for handling multi-attribute queries, which standard CLIP-based retrieval struggles with.

 2️⃣ Retrieval Steps

+Once the query is structured, retrieval proceeds as follows:

-Encode the query using CLIP text encoder
+Encode the query using the CLIP text encoder

-Perform Top-K semantic search using FAISS
+Perform Top-K semantic retrieval using FAISS

 Apply region-aware reranking based on: